IfeAkiWad/Project-Manager_Javascript-project/README.md

 1. Run `rails db:migrate` and `rails db:seed` to create and seed the database in the backend.
 2. Run `rails s`, in the backend, to start the rails server in your browser, which would be `localhost:3000`.
-3. `open index.html` in terminal for frontend opens single page app in the browser.
+3. `open index.html` in terminal for frontend to open the single page app in the browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.